Guide for Authors

 Elsevier Researcher Academy

 This journal operates a single blind review process.
-All contributions will be initially assessed by the editor for suitability for the journal.
-Papers deemed suitable are then sent to a minimum of 2 independent expert reviewers to assess the scientific quality of the paper.
-The Editor is responsible for the final decision regarding acceptance or rejection of articles.
-The Editor's decision is final.
+Papers deemed suitable are sent to independent peer reviewers to assess the scientific quality of the paper.
+The editors-in-chief are responsible for the final decision regarding acceptance or rejection of articles.
 For more information on the types of peer review, please visit: https://www.elsevier.com/reviewers/peer-review.

 Creative Commons Attribution (CC BY)